Alexanderstephengreenwood/LoRa-Network-Mkr1300/README.md

 Having my hands on the Arduino mkr1300, that took a bit of time to land in my letter box, I thought I'd share my first experiences and pain points to establish a link with my LoRa network.

 <b>About the LoRa network</b>

-To understand the fundamentals of LoRa best place to visit is https://www.lora-alliance.org/ Made short LoRaWAN enables to connect low power devices to a low power connectivity mech to mostely realise IoT services unidorectionnally or bidirectionnally.
+To understand the fundamentals of LoRa best place to visit is https://www.lora-alliance.org/ Made short LoRaWAN enables to connect low power devices to a low power connectivity mech to mostely realise IoT services unidirectionnally or bidirectionnally.
 These different ways of communicating back and forth can be defined via diferent LoRaWAN classes;

 - A («all») Battery powered sensors, or actuators with no latency constraint.
 Most energy efficient communication class.
 Must be supported by all devices
 - B («beacon») Battery powered actuators.
 Energy efficient communication class for latency controlled downlink.
 Based on slotted communication synchronized with a network beacon
 - C («continuous») Mains powered actuators.
 Devices which can afford to listen continuously.
 No latency for downlink communication.

 <b>About the LoRaWAN security keys</b>

 In order to make a hand shake between your device and the LoRaWAN network, a certain number of keys need to be provided to secure the data you a sharing.

 - DevEUI: Device Unique Identifier: Unique 64 bits serial number.
 Defined and acquired by the device manufacturer